+r

 Management Fee 0.75%

-Distribution (12b-1) Fee 0.25%
+Distribution (12b-1) Fee None

 Other Expenses 0.18% 1

-Acquired Fund Fees and Expenses 0.03%
+Acquired Fund Fees and Expenses.
+0.03%

-Total Annual Fund Operating Expenses 1.21%

-Fee Waivers and/or Expense Reimbursements 2 (0.00)%

-Total Annual Fund Operating Expenses After Fee Waivers and/or Expense Reimbursements 1.21%
+Total Annual Fund Operating Expenses 0.96%

-1 The Fund may incur and pay administrative service fees on its S class up to a maximum amount of 0.25%.
-No such fees are currently incurred and paid by the S class of the Fund.
-The S class of the Fund will not incur and pay such fees until such time as approved by the Fund's Board of Trustees (the "Trustees").
+1 The Fund may incur and pay administrative service fees on its P class up to a maximum amount of 0.25%.
+No such fees are currently incurred and paid by the P class of the Fund.
+The P class of the Fund will not incur and pay such fees until such time as approved by the Fund's Board of Trustees (the "Trustees").